What is the role of Java Full Stack Developer?

 Implement APIs Using Spring Boot

-Spring Boot is a simplified, production-ready version of the Spring framework that makes it easy to create stand-alone applications.
+Spring Boot is a reduced, production-ready variation of the Spring framework for developing stand-alone apps.
 You can use Spring Boot to build RESTful APIs quickly and efficiently by using annotations like @RestController, @GetMapping, @PostMapping, @PutMapping, and @DeleteMapping to define endpoints.

 Phase 5: Front-End Development

-Front-end development focuses on creating the user interface (UI) and user experience (UX) that users interact with in a web application.
-As a Java Full Stack Developer, it's important to master both the technologies used in web development and modern front-end frameworks.
+Front-end development involves building the user interface (UI) and user experience (UX) that users will interact with through a web application.
+As a Java Full Stack Developer, it is critical to know not only the technologies of web development but also to know a modern front-end framework.

 HTML, CSS, and JavaScript

-These are the building blocks of web development.
+These are the foundational components of web development.
 Getting them is important for creating well-structured, visually appealing, and interactive web pages.

 1. HTML (HyperText Markup Language):

-HTML is the standard language used to create the structure of web pages.
-It defines the content of the page using elements like headings, paragraphs, images, and links.
-Learning HTML will enable you to build the basic layout of any web page.
+HTML is the common language that generates the structure of web pages.
+It defines the content of the page through elements like headings, paragraphs, images, and links.
+Once you learn HTML, you will be able to build out the skeleton structure of any web page.

 2. CSS (Cascading Style Sheets):